blackpearl/ML_T7_Bank-Marketing/README.md

 Jenniffer Carolina, Triana Martinez

+## Executive Summary

+This project applies supervised machine learning to improve the performance of a bank's direct marketing campaign.
+By predicting which clients are most likely to subscribe to a term deposit, the model helps reduce outreach costs, increase conversion rates, and support smarter targeting.

+Key outcomes:

+- Developed and compared three models: Decision Tree, Random Forest, and Neural Network
+- Neural Network achieved the highest test accuracy (81%) and ROC-AUC (~0.94)
+- Applied SHAP analysis for transparent insights into feature impact
+- Delivered an interactive Streamlit dashboard for business users
+- Proposed deployment roadmap including API integration and performance monitoring

+The project balances predictive rigor with real-world usability, enabling data-driven decisions that deliver measurable business value.

+---

-# Business Case
+## Business Case
-To build a predictive model that helps the bank optimize its marketing campaign strategy by identifying customers most likely to subscribe to a term deposit.
-The goal is to increase campaign efficiency by reducing outreach to unlikely responders.

-***In today’s competitive banking environment, direct marketing campaigns often yield low conversion rates.
-Traditional outreach strategies waste resources by targeting clients who are unlikely to respond positively.
-Our project addresses this challenge by using machine learning to predict which clients are most likely to subscribe to a term deposit.
+In today’s competitive banking environment, direct marketing campaigns often yield disappointingly low conversion rates.
+Traditional outreach strategies waste resources by indiscriminately contacting clients who are unlikely to respond.
+This leads to inefficient spending, strained customer relationships, and missed opportunities.
-By identifying high-potential leads, banks can focus their efforts on the right audience—leading to higher ROI, lower campaign costs, and improved customer satisfaction.
-This allows marketing and sales teams to make data-driven decisions that directly boost operational efficiency and revenue.***

-# Project Objective

-What value do our projects bring to the industry?

-***Objective: To build a predictive model that helps the bank optimize its marketing campaign strategy by identifying customers most likely to subscribe to a term deposit.
-The goal is to increase campaign efficiency by reducing outreach to unlikely responders.***

-We believe our project can help banks and financial institutions improve how they run their marketing campaigns.
-By using machine learning to predict which clients are most likely to subscribe to a term deposit, we can help reduce wasted outreach and focus efforts on people who are more likely to respond.
-This means better results for the business, lower costs, and a more personalized experience for customers.
-In a competitive industry like banking, being able to target the right people at the right time is a big advantage
+Our project directly tackles this challenge by leveraging machine learning to identify which clients are most likely to subscribe to a term deposit.
+With predictive targeting, banks can strategically focus their efforts on the right audience—leading to stronger returns on investment, lower outreach costs, and improved customer engagement.

+This shift from guesswork to guided decisions empowers marketing and sales teams to operate with purpose and precision, driving real business impact through smarter campaign execution.

+> **Goal:** Build a predictive model that increases marketing efficiency by prioritizing high-likelihood responders and minimizing unnecessary outreach.

+---

+## Project Objective

+We aim to transform how banks and financial institutions connect with clients by integrating machine learning into marketing workflows.
+Rather than casting a wide net, our model enables teams to make informed, data-driven decisions about who to contact, when, and how.

+Core objectives include:

+- Improve subscription rates through predictive client profiling
+- Reduce marketing overhead by limiting outreach to low-probability leads
+- Enhance campaign personalization to boost customer satisfaction
+- Equip non-technical users with interpretable insights via streamlined dashboards

+In an evolving digital landscape, the ability to prioritize high-value leads, and back those decisions with data creates measurable advantages in operational efficiency, customer acquisition, and strategic growth.

 # Project Structure